-Fire triangle - A learning tool where the sides of a triangle are used to represent the three factors (oxygen, heat, fuel) needed to catch on fire, burn and produce flame; removing any of the three factors causes the fire to go out.
+Fire triangle - A learning tool where the sides of a triangle are used to represent the three factors (oxygen, heat, fuel) needed for a fire to exist; removing any of the three factors causes the fire to go out.

 Firefighter - A person who is trained to suppress structural and/or wildland fire.